mlhartme/stool/client/documentation.md

 ### Context

-A *context* specifies a place that can host stages.
-It has a name, an optional token, and a URL pointing to a Stool server.
-`sc` manages a list of contexts in its client configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.
+A *context* specifies a place that can host stages together with the necessary authentication.
+It has a name, an optional token, and a URL pointing to a Stool server. `sc` manages a list of contexts in its client configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

 Advanced note: The concept of a context is similar to `kubectl`s context.

 ### Stage

-A *stage* is a set of Docker images together with some configuration (e.g. a name).
-Each image holds a Web Application, i.e. something you can point your browser to.
-Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application
+A *stage* is a running web application, for example a Tomcat servlet container (http://tomcat.apache.org) with a Java web application
 (https://en.wikipedia.org/wiki/Java_Servlet).
-Different images hold different versions of your Web Application.
-Starting a stage creates a container for one of the images.
+This application is packaged into a Docker image and installed as a Helm chart in the current context.
+Stage configuration is the set of Helm values use for this release.

+Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
+It's also safe to `helm uninstall` instead of `sc delete`.

 A stage is hosted in a Kubernetes namespace, which is identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 The stages attached to a workspace are shown in your